 Save time and enjoy the convenience of Japanese trains with a sense of cuteness with the Tokyo Disney Resort Line – a monorail that runs around Tokyo Disney Resort, providing transportation between JR Maihama Station (Resort Gateway Station) and major destinations within the Resort such as the Disneyland Station, DisneySea Station, and Bayside Station.
 Just like the parks, if you are visiting on special occasions such as Easter or Christmas, you might be lucky to enjoy the original Disney decorations inside the monorail.

 The ticket prices start at 260 yen for adults and 130 yen for children (11 years old and under) for a trip around the marvelous Tokyo Disney Parks.
 They also have day passes if you are planning to use the line more than twice which can help you save a bit of money.

 A day in a Disney Park can be very long and very exhausting.
 You definitely don’t want to spend 12 hours in uncomfortable shoes (e.g. high heels) or get your luxurious branded outfit worn out!
 You will definitely see some overly fashionable couples in the park, but remember, not everyone can rock the look and keep their cool like them.
 Perhaps wearing your most comfortable pair of sneakers will allow you to visit more attractions and have more fun.

 If you can read Japanese, this can be a lifesaver!
-All it takes is a few minutes to download and install the official Tokyo Disney Resort app that is available for free (Japanese only).
+All it takes is a few minutes to download and install the official Tokyo Disney Resort app that is only available in Japanese.
 However, note that the application can only be downloaded after you set the location of your app store to Japan.
 Once installed, you will be able to check the schedules of shows and apply for the seat lottery.
 (Seats at some parades and shows in Tokyo Disneyland and DisneySea are only available through random picking or “lottery.”)
 With the help of this app, you can plan your visit accordingly.